 2. How do website owners assimilate multiple browsers and devices while maintaining a consistent user experience?

-4. How will innovative multi-device strategies disrupt status quo?
+4. How will innovative multi-device strategies disrupt the status quo?

 5. How will the multiple mobile experiences incorporate native and mobile web apps?